Setting up home directory encryption with LUKS on Fedora (and auto-mount on login)

-Setting Up pam_mount
+Setting up pam_mount

-The Dreaded XML
+The dreaded XML

-To setup pam_mount to mount the encrypted home directory at user login, we need to create a pam_mount.conf.xml in /etc/security.
-I use LUKS-encrypted partition as my home directory, so the relevant config will look like:
+to mount the encrypted home directory at user login, we need to create a pam_mount.conf.xml

 <volume